A practical guide to understanding your mortgage

 Mortgage loan insurance

-If the amount of your loan is more than 80% of the purchase price of the property, you will need to purchase mortgage default insurance.
+If the amount of your loan is more than 80% of the purchase price of the property, you will need to purchase mortgage loan insurance.
 In certain situations (if you are self-employed, for example), you may need to get this insurance even with a down payment of more than 20%.

 Mortgage default insurance doesn't protect you.
 Rather, it protects your lender in the event of a payment default on your part.